Setting-up an Enterprise Management Incentive (EMI) Share Option Scheme

 Video: A complete guide to the workings of Enterprise Management Incentive Scheme.

-Watch the Video to Understand the Working of Enterprise Management Incentive (EMI) Scheme and its Qualifying Criteria and Recent Changes in Scheme.
+Watch the video to understand the workings of the Enterprise Management Incentive (EMI) Scheme and its qualifying criteria and recent changes in the scheme.

-Employee share option schemes can get complicated as there are a variety of issues that need to be considered, such as company law, tax law and employment law.
-Sometimes the language of the scheme is misunderstood by the employer and employee which can lead to errors, confusions and employment disputes.
+Employee share option schemes can get complicated as various issues need to be considered, such as company law, tax law, and employment law.
+Sometimes, the language of the scheme is misunderstood by the employer and employee, which can lead to errors, confusion, and employment disputes.ย

-In case you decide to offer your employees with EMI options which vest over a specific period of time, you need to make some amendments to your Articles in order to include the following:
+In case you decide to offer your employees EMI options that vest over a specific period, you need to make some amendments to your Articles to include the following:ย

 • Provisions to handle the leaving employee shareholders